Mattilsynet/dive-into-clojure-and-datomic/README.md

 Head over to [Datomic Pro Setup](https://docs.datomic.com/setup/pro-setup.html) and download the Datomic transactor.
-You can simply unpack the ZIP archive in the repo, or put it somewhere else if your prefer.
-If you place it in another location, you might want to put the bin directory on your path so you can easily run it with the config in the repo.
+You can simply unpack the ZIP archive in the repo.

+If you choose to place it elsewhere, there are some caveats.
+The transactor will change its PWD to the executable's parent directory, and all paths will be relative to this path.
+So if you do place it in a different location, you will probably want to use absolute paths for the configuration file, and change its data directory to an absolute path.

 ## IDE Setup